jeantristanb/course_postgwas_visuFinemap_2023/README.md

-# Post GWAS course h3abionet 2023 : visualisation
+# Post GWAS course h3abionet 2023 : visualisation  and Fine Mapping
 Repository contains excercice and data of course post gwas organised by h3abionet in 2023

 ## decriptif folder :